kshitishghate/blog/README.md

 ## Effectiveness of SEScore2

 The authors conduct several experiments to demonstrate the the superior performance and generalizability of the SEScore2 metric across various domains and text generation tasks.
 More specifically, they assess the metric by i) validating the trained SEScore2 checkpoint scores over a range of Natural Language Generation (NLG) tasks such as Machine Translation, Speech Translation, Data-to-Text, and Dialogue Generation; ii) testing over multiple non-English to English translations, iii) testing over two WMT domains – News and TED, and iv) performing a comprehensive set of evaluations to gather a more nuanced understanding of the metric’s performance over different dimensions.
-For the text generation tasks, the SEScore2 metric is compared with n-gram and distance-based metrics such as BLEU, ChrF and TER, unsupervised learned metrics such as PRISM, SEScore, BARTScore and BERTScore, and the best performing metrics learned in a supervised manner such as COMET and BLEURT (CITE ALL).
+For the text generation tasks, the SEScore2 metric is compared with n-gram and distance-based metrics such as BLEU[2], ChrF[5] and TER[6], unsupervised learned metrics such as PRISM[7], SEScore[8], BARTScore[9] and BERTScore[10], and the best performing metrics learned in a supervised manner such as COMET[4] and BLEURT[3].
 Evaluation is done by computing how correlated the metric output scores are to human scores on the same input.

 ![image2](./translation_evaluation_metrics_per_task.png)